About Us

 Jikai Wang

 Jikai is an Associate with RMI’s Climate Intelligence Program.
-He works on oil and gas (refinery and petrochemical) industry decarbonization strategies, with a concentration on emission data transparency and analysis.
-Prior to RMI, Jikai had a background in SAF LCAs, synthetic hydrocarbon techno-economic analysis, emission trading scheme mechanism, and corporate ESG reviews.
+He works on refining and petrochemical emission modeling and low-leak naturel gas market activation.
+Prior to RMI, Jikai had a background in SAF LCAs and, techno-economic analysis, emission trading scheme mechanism, and corporate ESG reporting and rating reviews.
 He holds a Master’s in Environmental Management and B.Eng in Environmental Engineering.

 Suzy Schadel